awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 indicated that a payload has just been included in a beacon (see Section [Service BP-PayloadTransmitted](#bp-service-payload-transmitted)), upon which VarDis receives the `BP-PayloadTransmitted.indication` primitive.
+Note that in this primitive the underlying BP indicates the point in time it generates its next beacon, so that the VarDis implementation can generate and hand over its own payload ahead of time.
 In response to this primitive, VarDis then generates the next payload by following the process described in Section [Payload Construction](#vardis-payload-format-construction), and submitting the resulting payload (if any) to the BP by invoking the `BP-TransmitPayload.request` primitive as follows: